Electrification, Hybridization & Alternative fuels

 Deploying autonomous vehicles in mining and agriculture

-EMEA HPC and big data architect, autonomous driving platform solutions
+Gabriel Sallah EMEA HPC and big data architect, autonomous driving platform solutions Microsoft United Arab Emirates

 This presentation will focus on the Azure services (IoT, HPC, big data and AI) needed to deploy an end-to-end ADAS/AD solution for the mining and agriculture industries.
 We will focus on the lessons learned from deploying ADAS/AD at car makers.
 We will review the business and technology benefits of these use cases.